cotes2020/jekyll-theme-chirpy/_posts/2022-03-06-covariant-derivative-tensor-field-components.md

 ---
 title: "Components of Covariant Derivative of a Tensor Field"
-description: "Deriving the components of the covariant derivative of an arbitrary tensor"
+description: "Deriving the components of the covariant derivative of an arbitrary tensor field"
 categories: [tensor calculus]
 tags: [covariant derivatives, tensors]
 ---